 Ceppi has also been investigating the emerging phenomena of private military companies.
 He shot "Warriors for Hire" in Iraq, which got several international awards.
 In 2008, he broke a national story revealing how a private security company mandated by the food giant Nestlé spied on NGOs.
 Ceppi is the founder of the Swiss Investigative Reporters Network.
 He was the president of the Global Investigative Journalism Conference in Geneva, in 2010 and a member of the Global Network Steering Commitee.

 Jason holds a BA from Dartmouth College and a Masters from the London School of Economics.
-He is a member of the Directors Guild of America and a term member of the Council on Foreign Relations.
+He is a member of the Council on Foreign Relations and the Directors Guild of America.
 Jason is the co-author of Your America, published July 2008 by Palgrave MacMillan.

 Jason is co-founder of the Bureau for International Reporting (BIR) – a non-profit organization dedicated to producing and providing vital international television news programming to an American audience.